openstack/networking-sfc/doc/source/system_design and_workflow.rst

 Problem Description
 ===================
-The Port chain specification [1]_ proposes a Neutron port based API for setting up a service chain.
+The `Service Chaining API specification <http://docs.openstack.org/developer/networking-sfc/api.html>`_ proposes a Neutron port based solution for setting up a service chain.
 A specification on the system architecture and related API work flow is needed to guide the code design.

 System Architecture
 ============================